 COMMAND FUNCTION accessconfig Interactive shell script that guides the user in configuring telnet, ssh and snmpd access to the Unison that is limited to specific hosts.
 The resulting /etc/hosts.allow and /etc/hosts.deny files are saved to the non-volatile FLASH disk.
-Factory default configuration allows access by all hosts. antfltmask Prints the current settings for the Antenna Fault Mask. cpuopts Returns the current settings for any installed, user-selectable, CPU Options.
-These are: 1PPS, AM Code or Prog TTL. cpuoptsconfig An interactive script that allows the user to modify the settings for the CPU Options listed above. cpusertime Prints the current settings for the optional Serial Time output. cpusertimeconfig An interactive script that allows the user to modify the settings for the optional Serial Time output. eraserootfs_1 Command to erase the UPGRADE root file system FLASH partition.
-This must be executed prior to loading the new file system image during the Linux/NTP upgrade process. gpsdynmode Prints the GPS dynamic mode currently in effect to the console. gpsrefpos Prints the GPS reference position to the console. gpsstat Prints the GPS Subsystem status information to the console. gpstrkstat Prints the GPS satellite tracking status to the console. gpsversion Prints the GPS firmware and FPGA version information to the console. gntphwaddr Prints the ethernet hardware address, if the ethernet has been configured. gntposctype Prints the installed oscillator type, which is TCXO or MS-OCXO. gntppasswd Allows the root user to change the password for the two config- ured users on the Unison: gntpuser and root .
-This script calls the standard Linux passwd binary and then saves the resulting /etc/shadow file to the non-volatile FLASH disk. gntprootfs Prints the current root file system image, either UnisonGPS_0 (factory default) or UnisonGPS_1 (field upgrade) which is run- ning in the Unison to the console. gntpstat Parses the output of ntpq -c peers to obtain the system peer status of the NTP GPS reference clock.
-It also retrieves the current reference clock polling status data and prints it to the console. gntptimemode Prints the time mode settings in effect for any optional AM Code Output (time code) or optional Serial Time Output.
+Factory default configuration allows access by all hosts. cdmachannelset Prints the current CDMA channelset being used.
+It can be one of North American Cellular, South Korean Cellular, North American PCS, Indian Cellular or Japanese Cellular. cdmaleapconfig Guides the user in configuring the way in which UTC leap seconds are handled: either automatically via CDMA basestation transmissions or by user-entered current and future leap second parameters. cdmaleapmode Prints the current CDMA leap second mode of operation, either automatic or user-entered.
+If user-entered, prints the current and future leap second values. cdmastat Prints the CDMA Subsystem status information to the console. cdmaversion Prints the CDMA firmware and FPGA version information to the console. cntphwaddr Prints the ethernet hardware address, if the ethernet has been configured. cntposctype Prints the installed oscillator type which is TCXO or MS-OCXO. cntppasswd Allows the root user to change the password for the two configured users on the Unison: cntpuser and root .
+This script calls the standard Linux passwd binary and then saves the resulting /etc/shadow file to the non-volatile FLASH disk. cntprootfs Prints the current root file system image, either UnisonCDMA 0 (factory default) or UnisonCDMA_1 (field upgrade) which is running in the Unison to the console. cntpstat Parses the output of ntpq -c peers to obtain the system peer status of the NTP CDMA reference clock.
+It also retrieves the current reference clock polling status data and prints it to the console. cntptimemode Prints the time mode settings in effect for any optional AM Code Output (time code) or Serial Time Output. cntptimemodeconfig Interactive shell script that guides the user in configuring the time mode settings for any optional time code output.
+Allows setting to the local, GPS or UTC timescale.
+If local-manual is selected, then the allows configuration of the local offset and Daylight Savings Time (DST) start/stop date parameters. cntpversion Prints the Linux/NTP Subsystem software version information to the console. cptpstat (optional) Prints the status of the optional PTP/IEEE-1588 subsystem.